, ,

 Images, CTRs, and Links

 The clickable elements in your email are, not surprisingly, a big factor for determining whether someone makes a click.
-I personally recommend making as many clickable elements as possible—the more physical space your links occupy, the likelihood that one of them will be clicked increases.
+Our recommendation: make as many clickable elements as possible —the more physical space your links occupy, the likelihood that one of them will be clicked increases.

 A/B Testing